-High blood pressure (hypertension), whether or not it is caused by diabetes, is a major cause of cardiovascular disease.
+Hypertension, whether or not it is caused by diabetes, is a major cause of cardiovascular disease.
 But when individuals have both diabetes and hypertension — a common combination — the risk for cardiovascular disease doubles.

-Those with hypertension are also prone to diseases such as ischemic heart disease, arrhythmias, or an aneurysm.
+Those with hypertension are also prone to diseases such as ischemic heart disease, arrhythmias, or even an aneurysm.

 Work with your doctor to make sure your blood sugar is within normal range.
 Have a healthy diet, monitor your blood sugar regularly, and take the medications prescribed by your doctor.

 Learn more about Diabetes here.